WakinyanB/ALPHA/README.md

 ## R codes

 All the scripts are in the root directory of this repositery.
-We developed a two-step approach based on a SEIR model and the analysis of a combination of epidemiological and evolutionary information:
+We developed a two-step approach based on an SEIR model and the analysis of a combination of epidemiological and evolutionary information:

 (1) In the first step, we infer how the Stringency Index reduces the amount of viral transmission - assuming that it wouldn't affect the duration of infectiousness - just before the emergence of the Alpha Variant;